FayonaC/dit355-distributedsystems-frontend/README.md

    2. Choose Properties
    3. Navigate to the Security tab
    4. Click on Users, click Edit to change Permissions
+   5. Click on Users again
-   5. Select 'Modify' and 'Write'
+   6. Select 'Modify' and 'Write'

 3. Change the mosquitto.conf file by pasting in the below text into the top of the configuration file.